dreamcatcher-tech/dreamcatcher-tech/website/blog/2024-10-15-napp-package-format.md

 packages simplify interactions with LLMs.
 AI systems can seamlessly interface with packages through JSON parameters and natural language queries, thus enhancing AI-driven development workflows.

+## Advantages over current package managers

+Current package manages break the provenance between the git commits that produced the end result and the end result itself.
+They also compress the finished item which gains space for this package but loses deduplication with other similar packages made up of some of the same components.
+A napp package is a git commit, so it has no loss of fidelity from how it was made to how it is consumed.

+Being AI native, which means the discovery is intended to be done by AI on the fly, allows shifting cognitive burden from the developers and onto the AI.
+Deduplication of similar packages dampens namespace pollution, and a semantic firewall ensures that a packages advertised functions match what the function calls return.

+Running on a blockchained execution environment, side effects can be controlled, and so a napp package has strong security guarantees about the leakage of information during its execution due to the strong isolated box it gets run within.

+Cost of execution being built in to the package manager also allows control of runaway code as it runs out of credits, but also incentivizes more optimal versions to be created, since the faster improved version will receive more profit share from the hosters.

 ## Conclusion